Joanna Roth

-Joanna Roth (born Joanna Angelis; 1965) is a Danish-British actress.
+Joanna Roth (nee Angelis, born 1965) is a Danish-British actress.
 She trained at the Royal Academy of Dramatic Art (RADA) and has appeared in film, television, video games, and theatre.
 She is known for her portrayal of Ophelia in the film Rosencrantz & Guildenstern Are Dead.

 She is married to Scottish actor John Hannah.
 Roth has worked alongside her husband in the BBC One legal drama New Street Law, the ITV detective series Rebus, the romantic drama film Sliding Doors, and on stage at London's Bush Theatre in A Bright Light Shining.
 In the realm of voice acting, she provided the voice of Aveline Vallen in the video game Dragon Age II.